 The ceramic crown will be fabricated in a dental laboratory using the data from the scans and x-rays as a reference.
 We will place the abutment on the implant and secure it using dental cement.
 The crown will then be placed on the abutment and checked if it fits comfortably before it is permanently fixed.
 When the crown is firmly attached, we will give you suitable care instructions to ensure your implant stays as good as new for many years.

 Please schedule a consultation with our highly trained team of dental experts and we'll provide more information and guide you further.
-Please reach out to us at (301) 663-1144 or through online consultation.
+Please reach out to Dentist in Frederick MD at (301) 663-1144 or through online consultation.